 I don't think this particular hoop is hard to jump through.

 Dogs, cats, horses, sheep, fish and more.
-Swimming pools, power systems, solar.
+Swimming pools, power systems, solar and off-grid skills.
 Travel, visas, language barriers.
-Becoming a good house sitter is an ever on-going process of learning and personal improvement.
+Becoming a good house and pet sitter is an ever on-going process of learning and personal improvement.

 Although house sitting is not yet at the level of "formal qualification" or "intense academic training", there are courses you can take, offered by house sitters with a wealth of practical experience gained over years of house sitting.
 It is a skill you can learn and develop through training.